xz1996/Data-Structure-and-Algorithm/Graph/README.md

 - algorithm

-  1. Divide into two sets: one is **visted set**, and the other is **unvisited set**, add the source node into the **visted set**.
+  1. Divide into two sets: one is **visited set**, and the other is **unvisited set**, add the source node into the **visited set**.

-  2. Consider all of its(i.e. source node) unvisited neighbors and select the "nearest" one, move it from unvisited set to viseted one.
+  2. Consider all of its(i.e. source node) unvisited neighbors and select the "nearest" one, move it from unvisited set to visited one.

   3. The new added node can be regarded as a transfer station, recalculate the distance from **unvisited set** to the source node, especially the distance through the new added node.

-  4. Repeat step 2 until all the nodes are in the **visted set**.
+  4. Repeat step 2 until all the nodes are in the **visited set**.

 - core code